Chorus/Note-Documentation/docs/Session/CreateEditCancelSession.md

 ## Create a Session

-If your organization allows you to schedule your own sessions, you will have access to add sessions to your session list.
+If your organization allows you to schedule your own sessions, you will be able to add sessions to your session list.

 <img src="/img/SessionList.png" width="400" />